 As a first step, we tested for the order of integration of the DEBT and GROWTH by means of the Augmented Dickey-Fuller (ADF) tests.
-The results decisively reject the null hypothesis of non-stationarity for DEBT but not for GROWTH, suggesting that our indicator of public debt can be treated as first-difference stationary and real growth as stationary9.
-Then, following Cheung and Chinn's (1997) suggestion, we confirm these results using the Kwiatkowski et al. (1992) (KPSS) tests, where the null is a stationary process against the alternative of a unit root10.
+The results, shown in Table 1, decisively reject the null hypothesis of non-stationarity for DEBT but not for GROWTH, suggesting that our indicator of public debt can be treated as first-difference stationary and real growth as stationary10.